-There appears to be a clear consensus on offshore wind turbine access emerging for UKsites.
+There appears to be a clear consensus on offshore wind turbine access emerging for current generation sites.
 Purpose-built aluminium catamaran workboats are currently in use for the several wind farms.
-Catamarans generally provide safe access in sea conditions with a maximum significant wave height up to 1.5 m.
+Catamarans generally provide safe access in sea conditions with a maximum significant wave height up to 1.5m.
 On occasion this figure has been exceeded by skippers experienced in offshore wind transfers on a particular site.

-In UKwaters it is generally accepted that the standard boat and ladder access principle is practicable for approximately 50 to 80% of the available service time, depending on the site.
+In most current projects the standard boat and ladder access principle is practicable for approximately 50-80 per cent of the available service time, depending on the site.
 However when this accessibility figure is considered in concert with the overall wind farm availability equation, there is scope for improvement.
 The main reason for improvement is that winter accessibility rates are typically much worse than for the summer period.
 This is compounded with a higher likelihood of turbine failures in winter and also higher winds, hence higher levels of production loss.

-With a measure of effort this accessibility figure can be improved markedly, that is to say, where access can be made possible in significant wave heights of between 1.5 m and 2.0 m.
-Providing access above 2.0 m becomes an economically and technically challenging decision.
-It is likely that significant expenditure and technical resources would be necessary to gain modest incremental improvements in access rates above the 2.5 m significant wave threshold.
-Furthermore, it may be proved, using analytical techniques, that around 80% of the development and capital costs would only net, at most, gains of 20% in accessibility.
+With some effort this accessibility figure can be improved markedly - that is to say, where access can be made possible in significant wave heights of between 1.5m and 2.0m.
+Providing access above 2.0m becomes an economically and technically challenging decision.
+It is likely that significant expenditure and technical resources would be necessary to gain modest incremental improvements in access rates above the 2.5m significant wave threshold.

 |Lightning risk offshore >>|